Structuralism in Psychology

 But what are the parts that make up the entire mind?
 Wundt and Titchener laid out these different elements.
 Among them were:

 • Sensations: the sensory stimuli that we take in.
-The objective smell of a candle, the objective feel of a blanket, or the sounds we hear on the street are all examples of sensation that the mind has to process.
+The subjective smell of a candle, the subjective feel of a blanket, or the sounds we hear on the street are all examples of sensations that the mind has to process.

-Even these elements could be broken down and categorized by things like quality or intensity.
+Even these elements could be broken down and categorized by quality or intensity.

 Introspection

 So the structuralists had an idea of what parts made up the mind.
 But they needed to figure out how they worked together.
-Through this study, they could figure out the processes that the conscious mind used to make decisions or draw certain conclusions.
+Through this study, they could determine the processes the conscious mind uses to make decisions or draw certain conclusions.

-They set out to figure out this process through introspection.
+They set out to understand this process through the concept of introspection.
 Wundt and Titchener asked participants to go inward.
 They would ask about certain memories.
 How intense were those memories?
 How did it make them feel at the time?
 How do they feel now?
 What were you thinking at that moment?
 What influenced you to act or to feel a certain way?

 structuralism